 They're too far because the Mueller report showed no collusion.

-And if it showed no collusion, how do you obstruct justice that wasn't gonna happen?
+And if it showed no collusion, how do you obstruct justice that wasn't going to happen?

 And I've seen how frustrated presidents get when they're investigated for things they did do, let alone for things they didn't do.